Content Regulation / Censorship, Gender Expression, Indecency / Obscenity

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The Court of Appeals in Egypt – hearing the appeal of two women convicted and sentenced to imprisonment for violating “family principles and values upheld by Egyptian society” by posting “indecent” videos and images – acquitted one of the women and confirmed the conviction of the other but reduced her sentence to only a fine.
-The woman who had been arrested after posting videos on the social media platform, TikTok, encouraging other women to join a mobile application to meet, chat to and build relationships with men in exchange for money was acquitted on the grounds that there was no intention to incite other women to commit debauchery.
+The Court of Appeals in Cairo – hearing the appeal of two women convicted and sentenced to imprisonment for violating “family principles and values upheld by Egyptian society” by posting “indecent” videos and images – acquitted one of the women and confirmed the conviction of the other but reduced her sentence to only a fine.
+The woman who had been arrested after posting videos on the social media platform, TikTok, encouraging other women to join a mobile application to meet, chat and build relationships with men in exchange for money was acquitted on the grounds that there was no intention to incite other women to commit debauchery.
 The Court held that the other woman who had been arrested for posting “indecent” photos and videos of her unclothed and dancing had been guilty of violating the values and principles of Egyptian society.
 This case was the first time these offences in the 2018 Cybercrime Act had been used since the law’s adoption

 In early 2020, Hanin Hossam, a 20-year-old Egyptian student, shared a video on TikTok titled “Exploiting the body for money”.
 The video – which went viral – appeared to show Hossam inviting women to join her on a mobile application (app) called LIKEE in order to meet, chat and build relationships with men online.
 The video said the women could earn significant amounts of money through the app, and that the payments started at US$300 and could reach thousands of dollars.

 The Public Prosecution’s Monitoring Unit received a number of complaints on its Facebook page about the video from social media users who complained that Hossam was taking advantage of the financial difficulties caused by the Covid-19 pandemic and was “inciting” young women to “debauchery and immorality” in exchange for money.